Cart 0

 • A generalist potentially positioned for CEO succession?

-• A performance leader focused on metrics and transformations?
+• A performance leader focused on metrics and strategic planning?

-• Or perhaps a growth champion experienced in M&A and strategic planning?
+• A growth champion experienced in M&A, integrations, and turnarounds?

-The most successful CFO career transitions involve understanding your career stage, technical strengths, and leadership style to find organizations where you’ll not only create maximum impact, but also find or preserve happiness.
+The most successful CFO career transitions hinge on understanding your career stage, strengths, and leadership style, ensuring you find organizations where your impact is maximized and your long-term happiness preserved.

 • Executive identity is a composite representation of a leader's defining professional qualities (e.g., education, experience, expertise), contextualized through the lens of the companies where they've led.